frappe/frappe_io_2014/frappe_io/templates/statics/developers/guide.md

 After the bench is installed, there are two main folders, `apps` and `sites`.
 All the applications will be installed in apps. `frappe`, `erpnext` and `shopping_card` come pre-installed.

-To make a new application go to you bench folder and run, `frappe --make_app apps` and fill in details about the application.
+To make a new application go to you bench folder and run, `bench new-app {app_name}` and fill in details about the application.
 This will create a boilerplate application for your.

-	$ frappe --make_app apps
+	$ bench --make_app library_management
 	App Name: library_management
 	App Title: Library Management
 	App Description: App for managing Articles, Members, Memberships and Transactions for Libraries